 Members of the SAA will be able to benefit from reduced fees for adhesion and adhesives conferences organised by the SAA at IOM3.

-There will be a occasional newsletter, a dedicated web site and an annual List of Members for the benefit of all SAA members.
+There is a dedicated web site for the benefit of all SAA members.

 Members have the opportunity to subscribe to two major publications (The International Journal of Adhesion and Adhesives and The Journal of Adhesion) at significantly reduced prices.